-- The preparation of an investigation plan; - The potential requirement to suspend a member of staff, in accordance with the Council's Disciplinary Procedure, while the investigation is undertaken; - The need to secure evidence (including documents, computer records, CCTV tapes, etc); - The commissioning of specialist services from both within and outside the Council (e.g. surveillance experts, forensic IT specialists, specific service areas or subject matter experts); - Carrying out interviews to gather information and witness statements (any interviews must be conducted fairly and will, where possible, be tape-recorded); - Potential referral to other internal or external agencies, e.g. Housing Benefit Fraud team, the Department for Work & Pensions, the Police, Standards Committee.
+- The preparation of an investigation plan; - The potential requirement to suspend a member of staff, in accordance with the Council's Disciplinary Procedure, while the investigation is undertaken; - The need to secure evidence (including documents, computer records, CCTV recordings etc.); - The commissioning of specialist services from both within and outside the Council (e.g. surveillance experts, forensic IT specialists, specific service areas or subject matter experts); - Carrying out interviews to gather information and witness statements (any interviews must be conducted fairly and will, where possible, be recorded); - Potential referral to other internal or external agencies, e.g. Housing Benefit Fraud team, the Department for Work & Pensions, the Police, Standards Committee, National Anti-Fraud Network; - Consider whether RIPA (Regulation of Investigatory Powers Act) approval is required.
+This is usually where surveillance needs to be undertaken; and - Advise and assist management in implementing new procedures and internal controls where necessary.